Tomas looked over at his friend. “Hey, buddy! Look at that look on your face! Good time, huh?”

 “I’m just not getting a good workout lately,” he mewled unconvincingly.
 When Allen pressed, Tomas admitted it was “the bitches” that were getting him down.
 “I was working with Dionna for a long time, you know, that sweet black piece.
 Ass-climbing, ass-presses, full-body resisted clenching, all that good shit.
 She could always get me going, and she was always up for it, until, like, a month ago.
 She postponed me twice, and then she just canceled all her sessions for the summer.”

 Allen cradled his phone against his shoulder, fishing for his keys as he neared his car.
 “Dionne disappeared?
 Is she okay?”

 “Man, who the fuck knows!
-She’s still going to Assise, I saw her name at the check-in desk.
+She’s still working at Assise, somewhere.
+I saw her name at the check-in desk.
 She’s just not leading any more classes.”

 “What’s she doing there?”